MicrosoftDocs/azure-docs-powershell/azps-7.2.0/Az.CustomLocation/Remove-AzCustomLocation.md

 ## SYNOPSIS
 Deletes the Custom Location with the specified Resource Name, Resource Group, and Subscription Id.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.customlocation/remove-azcustomlocation) for up-to-date information.

 ## SYNTAX

 ### Delete (Default)